mvolkmann/blog/src/neovim.md

 Another way to open a floating terminal is to enter `:ToggleTerm`.

-The working directory will be the directory from which `nvim` was started.
+The working directory of the terminal session will be the directory from which `nvim` was started.

+The terminal cannot be split into multiple panes.

 To close the terminal and return to `nvim`, enter `exit`.